ibm-cloud-docs/cloud-object-storage/cli/minio.md

 ```

 ### ls - List Buckets
+*Though all your available bucket will be listed, not all objects may be accessible depending on the specified endpoint's region*
 ```
 mc ls cosgeo
 ```
 ```
 [2018-06-05 09:55:08 HST]     0B testbucket1/
 [2018-05-24 04:17:34 HST]     0B testbucket_south/
 [2018-10-15 16:14:28 HST]     0B my_test_bucket/
 ```

 ### ls - List Objects